a cautionary tale

 I just finished it yesterday.
 The authors speak about how the advancements in medicine now conclude that the vast majority of aging as we know it can not only be prevented but reversed.
 I’m intrigued.
 I didn’t mind at all that it’s a book written for retirement-age men.

 I think this philosophy is the zeitgeist of the times and I’m willing to bet it will be another way that my generation will maverick our way into aging just as we have been doing all along.
-We are a generation that grew up with computers, yet had to learn how to use them after formal schooling was finished.
+We are a generation that grew up without computers, yet had to learn how to use them after formal schooling was finished.
 I grew up in a time when it was cool to smoke.
 That changed, too.
 We were raised on rock n’roll, and became the first to embrace rap and hip-hop music.
-My generation came of age in the 80′s – a time of wild financial extremes.
+My generation came of age in the 80’s – a time of wild financial extremes.
 All that ended – the dot.com bust, 911, and the financial meltdown.
-Look at our President.

 We are so going to rock this aging thing; too.

-The author Chris Crowley is in his 70′s and functionally younger than he was in his 50′s.
-He’s a trailblazer for sure and I’m paying attention.
 I think the Cross-Fit craze is proof of the greater desire not to settle for shitty aging.
-Who wants to break down when you can feel great until well into your 80′s?
+Who wants to break down when you can feel great until well into your 80’s?
 It’s a fitness prescription based on science and how were MADE to live in our physical bodies.

-The authors have also written a version for women called Younger Next Year for Women: Live Strong, Fit, and Sexy Until You’re 80 and Beyond.
+The authors have also written a version of their book for women called Younger Next Year for Women: Live Strong, Fit, and Sexy Until You’re 80 and Beyond.
 I didn’t read this version, and I don’t really think it matters which copy you pick up; the core message is essentially the same.
 Plus, if you read the men’s version, you might get your boyfriend, husband, brother to actually read it.